ksikka/readingblog/contents/drafts/02-write-it-down/index.md

 After a while you start to notice trends.
-I noticed that I get an unusual amount done on Friday nights, I usually relax after work instead of doing anything producive, and my weekends are spent well, either by being social, hacking, or reading and writing.
+I noticed that I get an unusual amount done on Friday nights, I usually watch TV after work instead of doing anything productive, and my weekends are spent by being social, hacking, or reading and writing.

-#### Benefit 2: Improved follow-through rate
+#### 2. Improved follow-through rate

 By reviewing my previous week, I'm always reminded to follow up with the people I met.
-They might be friends of friends or acquaintences met at a party.
+They might be friends of friends or acquaintences you bump into randomly.

-Simply sending a message to a person you enjoyed meeting is a great way to get them to remember you, and to remember invite you the next time they plan a weekend hike.
+Simply sending a message to a person you enjoyed meeting is a great way to get them to remember you, and to remember to invite you the next time they plan a weekend hike.

-In general, small, high-value tasks like this usually fall through, but the simple act of looking at your previous day's work helps you finish what you started.
+In general, small, high-value tasks like this usually fall through, but the simple act of looking back on your time helps you finish what you started.
 That's where most of the value is anyway.

-#### Benefit 3: You'll never forget
+#### 3. You'll never forget

 You get a wonderful feeling of security from knowing that your time has been recorded forever.